valariems/valariems.github.io/resume.md

 order: 1
 ---

-User experience and interface design expert who loves clean design, typographical hierarchies and logical layouts.
-Special interest in implementing visual design strategies to deliver delightful experiences to web application users.
+User experience and interface design expert with over 15 years experience in design, research, prototyping and implementation.
+I love clean design, typographical hierarchies and logical user flows.
+I’m passionate about defining problems and developing effective solutions that result in happy users.

 ## Skills and competencies

-  * Visual design for web from concept to production, emphasizing intuitive user interfaces.
+  * Creation of wireframes and prototypes for user testing and development.
-  * Development of personas and use cases to build user flows and wireframes for page layouts.
+  * Development of personas and user stories to build user application flows.
   * Use of effective typography as graphical and hierarchal elements in page layout.
-  * Implementation of mobile-first responsive design techniques via CSS media queries.
+  * Implementation of mobile-first responsive design techniques.
   * Strong CSS and HTML hand coding skills.
+  * Familiarity with GIT, Rails, Drupal, JavaScript, and jQuery.
-  * Adobe Creative Suite skills, with two decades experience in Illustrator and Photoshop.
+  * Adobe Creative Suite skills, with expert level in Illustrator and Photoshop.
   * Copywriting, copy editing and proofreading skills.
-  * Familiarity with GIT version control.
-  * Experience working within Rails and Drupal web applications.
-  * Training in JavaScript and jQuery.
-  * Management skills to oversee teams of creative and communication professionals.
+  * Management experience to oversee teams of creative and communication professionals.

 ## Career history